cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Parameters: None

-Return: *generator(tuple(float, float, string, google.protobuf.Any instance))* - A generator for the sources in the reward (simple rewards that make up this final/aggregate reward).
+Return: *generator(RecvRewardSource instance)* - A generator for the sources in the reward (simple rewards that make up this final/aggregate reward).

+## class RecvRewardSource

+Class containing the details of a received single source reward.

-- tuple[0]: *float* - The value of the source reward.
+`value`: *float* - Value of the reward from the sender

-- tuple[1]: *float* - The confidence level of the reward value.
+`confidence`: *float* - Confidence level of this reward value.

-- tuple[2]: *string* - Name of the sender.
+`sender_name`: *str* - Name of the sender of this reward (the name of an actor, or "env" if the environment sent the reward).

-- tuple[3]: *google.protobuf.Any instance* - Data for a user-specific reward format.
+`user_data`: *google.protobuf.Any instance* - Data for a user-specific reward format.
 Can be `None` if no specific data was provided.
 The class enclosed in `google.protobuf.Any` is of the type set by the sender; It is the responsibility of the receiver to manage the data received (i.e. determine the type and unpack the data).

 [1]: ./cogment-yaml.md
 [4]: ../../concepts/glossary.md#actor-class